ProxymanApp/atlantis/README.md

 => Please use `Atlantis.start(hostName: "_your_host_name")` version to explicitly tell Atlantis connect to your Mac.

 ### 2. I could not use Debugging Tools on Atlantis's requests?
-Atlantis is built for inspecting the Network, not debugging purpose.
-If you would like to use Debugging Tools, please consider using normal HTTP Proxy
+Atlantis is built for inspecting the Network, not debugging purposes.
+If you would like to use Debugging Tools, please consider using a normal HTTP Proxy

 ## Credit